-Action # Title Description Total Funds Contributi ng 1 Standards-aligned personalized instruction -Standards-aligned benchmark assessments, Renaissance STAR 360 for Reading and Math -Personalized instruction during Humanities and STEM blocks - adaptive online programs (RAZ Kids, Lexia, Reading Plus, ST Math, Aleks, IXL) and small group instruction curriculum materials (trade books, Reading Mastery, Common Lit).
-This activity is partially funded by Title III; in compliance with these funds, this is an evidence-based practice in response to our comprehensive needs review. -Core Curriculum: Illustrative Math, Open Science Ed, Mystery Science, TCI, Ready Common Core -Up-to-date standards-aligned instructional materials, evaluated by faculty \$1,867,459 No
+Action # Title Description Total Funds Contribu ting 1 Standards-aligned personalized instruction -Standards-aligned benchmark assessments, Renaissance STAR 360 for Reading and Math -Personalized instruction during Humanities and STEM blocks - adaptive online programs (RAZ Kids, Lexia, Reading Plus, ST Math, Aleks, IXL) and small group instruction curriculum materials (trade books, Reading Mastery, Common Lit).
+This activity is partially funded by Title III; in compliance with these funds, this is an evidence-based practice in response to our comprehensive needs reviewCore Curriculum: Illustrative Math, Open Science Ed, Mystery Science, TCI, Ready Common Core -Up-to-date standards-aligned instructional materials, evaluated by faculty \$2,895,697 No

-2 Interventions -Use of online learning programs for specialized supports -MTSS program and Student Support Team: Identification and support for struggling students -Early intervention plans -Small group instruction support (This is funded by Title I and IV; in compliance with these funds, this is an evidence-based practice in response to our comprehensive needs review.) -Intervention Coordinator -Extended school day and school year -Lower adult to student ratio in STEM and Humanities running small group instruction (SGI and teacher) \$1,109,420 Yes 3 Teacher hiring and credentialing -All instructional staff will go through a rigorous hiring process, which includes application screening, phone interview, panel interview, performance task and reference checks. -All teachers will hold an appropriate California teaching credential for their assignment \$12,056 No 4 Supports for students with disabilities Student Services team (SS Director, coordinators, full inclusion paras, contract instructors) to support small group instruction and individual student needs including push-in and pull-out services to meet the needs of students with IEPs \$815,687 No
+2 Interventions -Use of online learning programs for specialized supports -MTSS program and Student Support Team: Identification and support for struggling students -Early intervention plans -Small group instruction support (This is funded by Title I and IV; in compliance with these funds, this is an evidence-based practice in response to our comprehensive needs review.) -Intervention Coordinator -Extended school day and school year -Lower adult to student ratio in STEM and Humanities running small group instruction (SGI and teacher) \$994,923 Yes 3 Teacher hiring and credentialing -All instructional staff will go through a rigorous hiring process, which includes application screening, phone interview, panel interview, performance task and reference checksAll teachers will hold an appropriate California teaching credential for their assignment \$12,056 No 4 Supports for students with disabilities Student Services team (SS Director, coordinators, full inclusion paras, contract instructors) to support small group instruction and individual student needs including push-in and pull-out services to meet the needs of students with IEPs \$672,537 No

 5 English learner instruction -ELD Lead who will monitor the instructional program that includes differentiated and personalized instruction and learning, with regular benchmark assessments aligned to the ELD standards -Teacher PD for ELD strategies on instruction, supporting academic English and culturally responsive teaching -All English Learners receive designated ELD instruction in small groups at their appropriate level -Explicit EL strategies in all classrooms including: Small group support, reading support groups, explicit vocabulary instruction, Total Body Response, use of the Thinking Maps, use of sentence stems -Data-analysis and coaching meetings with specific focus on ELD standards and students -All Long Term English Learners (LTEL) are teacher focus students.
-LTEL students receive daily ELD lessons based on the ELD standards at their level and are named as focus students for teachers and leadership team members- their data is closely monitored on a weekly basis and their progress and action plans are discussed at weekly coaching meetings These actions have been developed to address our California Dashboard indicator scores for English Learners (ELS) and Long Term English Learners (LTEL). \$37,500 Yes --- ----------------------------- -- ---------- -----
+LTEL students receive daily ELD lessons based on the ELD standards at their level and are named as focus students for teachers and leadership team members- their data is closely monitored on a weekly \$37,500 Yes 5 English learner instruction reading support groups, explicit vocabulary instruction, Total Body Response, use of the Thinking Maps, use of sentence stems -Data-analysis and coaching meetings with specific focus on ELD standards and students -All Long Term English Learners (LTEL) are teacher focus students.
+LTEL students receive daily ELD lessons based on the ELD standards at their level and are named as focus students for teachers and \$37,500 Yes Coaching meetings These actions have been developed to address our California Dashboard indicator scores (English Learner Progress) for English Learners (ELs) and Long Term English Learners (LTEL), and these activities relate to our language acquisition programs and professional development specific to ELs/LTELs.